kriszyp/lmdb-js/README.md

 ## Design

-`lmdb-store` handles translation of JavaScript values, primitives, arrays, and objects, to and from the binary storage of LMDB keys and values with highly optimized code using native C++ code for breakneck performance.
+This library handles translation of JavaScript values, primitives, arrays, and objects, to and from the binary storage of LMDB keys and values with highly optimized code using native C++ code for breakneck performance.
 It supports multiple types of JS values for keys and values, making it easy to use idiomatic JS for storing and retrieving data.

-`lmdb-store` is designed for synchronous reads, and asynchronous writes.
-In idiomatic NodeJS code, I/O operations are performed asynchronously. `lmdb-store` observes this design pattern; because LMDB is a memory-mapped database, reading and writing within a transaction does not use any I/O (other than the slight possibility of a page fault), and can almost always be performed faster than Node's event queue callbacks can even execute, and it is easier to write code for instant synchronous values from reads.
+`lmdb` is designed for synchronous reads, and asynchronous writes.
+In idiomatic NodeJS code, I/O operations are performed asynchronously. `lmdb` observes this design pattern; because LMDB is a memory-mapped database, reading and writing within a transaction does not use any I/O (other than the slight possibility of a page fault), and can almost always be performed faster than Node's event queue callbacks can even execute, and it is easier to write code for instant synchronous values from reads.
 On the otherhand, in default mode with sync'ed/flushed transactions, commiting transactions does involve I/O, and furthermore can achieve vastly higher throughput by batching operations.
 The entire transaction of a batch operation can be performed in a separate thread.
-Consequently, `lmdb-store` is designed for transactions to go through this asynchronous batching process and return a simple promise that resolves once data is written and flushed to disk.
+Consequently, `lmdb` is designed for transactions to go through this asynchronous batching process and return a simple promise that resolves once data is written and flushed to disk.

-With the default sync'ing functionality, LMDB has a crash-proof design; a machine can be turned off at any point, and data can not be corrupted unless the written data is actually changed or tampered.
+With the default sync'ing configuration, LMDB has a crash-proof design; a machine can be turned off at any point, and data can not be corrupted unless the written data is actually changed or tampered.
 Writing data and waiting for confirmation that has been writted to the physical medium is critical for data integrity, but is well known to have latency (although not necessarily less efficient).
 However, by batching writes, when a database is under load, slower transactions enable more writes per transaction, and lmdb-store is able to drive LMDB to achieve the maximum levels of throughput with fully sync'ed operations,  preserving both the durability/safety of the transactions and legendary performance.

-`lmdb-store` supports and encourages the use of conditional writes; this allows for atomic operations that are dependendent on previously read data, and most transactional types of operations can be written with an optimistic-locking based, atomic-conditional-write pattern.
-This allows `lmdb-store` to delegate writes to off-thread execution, and scale to handle concurrent execution across many processes or threads while maintaining data integrity.
+`lmdb` supports and encourages the use of conditional writes; this allows for atomic operations that are dependendent on previously read data, and most transactional types of operations can be written with an optimistic-locking based, atomic-conditional-write pattern.
+This allows this library to delegate writes to off-thread execution, and scale to handle concurrent execution across many processes or threads while maintaining data integrity.

-When an `lmdb-store` automatically handles automatically database growth, expanding file size with a smart heuristic that minimizes file fragmentation (as you would expect from a database)..
+This library automatically handles automatically database growth, expanding file size with a smart heuristic that minimizes file fragmentation (as you would expect from a database)..

-`lmdb-store` provides optional compression using LZ4 that works in conjunction with the asynchronous writes by performing the compression in the same thread (off the main thread) that performs the writes in a transaction.
+This library provides optional compression using LZ4 that works in conjunction with the asynchronous writes by performing the compression in the same thread (off the main thread) that performs the writes in a transaction.
 LZ4 is extremely fast, and decompression can be performed at roughly 5GB/s, so excellent storage efficiency can be achieved with almost negligible performance impact.

-`lmdb-store` is built on the excellent [node-lmdb](https://github.com/Venemo/node-lmdb) package.
+`lmdb` is built on the excellent [node-lmdb](https://github.com/Venemo/node-lmdb) package.

 ## Usage
-An lmdb-store instances is created with by using `open` export from the main module:
+An lmdb database instance is created with by using `open` export from the main module:
 ```
-const { open } = require('lmdb-store');
+const { open } = require('lmdb');
 // or
-// import { open } from 'lmdb-store';
+// import { open } from 'lmdb';
 let myStore = open({
-	path: 'my-store',
+	path: 'my-db',
 	// any options go here, we can turn on compression like this:
 	compression: true,
 });